Natural History (Pliny): Medieval Recentiores (Prototypes)

+Later medieval recensions

+Manuscript E appears to have been widely copied in the 11th and 12th centuries.
+BnF Lat.
+6797 (late 12th) is considered to preserve elements of a parallel tradition by Reynolds (1983) but Reeve (2007) places it as a descendant of F.

 Printed copies

-The work was one of the first classical manuscripts to be printed, at Venice in 1469 by Johann and Wendelin of Speyer, but J.F.
-Healy described the translation as "distinctly imperfect".
+The work was one of the first classical manuscripts to be printed, at Venice in 1469 by Johann and Wendelin of Speyer, but John F. Healy described the translation as "distinctly imperfect".
 A copy printed in 1472 by Nicolas Jenson of Venice is held in the library at Wells Cathedral.

 Translations

 Philemon Holland made an influential translation of much of the work into English in 1601.
 John Bostock and H. T. Riley made a complete translation in 1855.
+The Penguin edition was published in 1991 (reprinted by Penguin Classics in 2004), an abridged translation with an Introduction and notes by Healy.

 Topics

 The Natural History is generally divided into the organic plants and animals and the inorganic matter, although there are frequent digressions in each section.
-The encyclopedia also notes the uses made of all of these by the Romans.
+The encyclopaedia also notes the uses made of all of these by the Romans.
 Its description of metals and minerals is valued for its detail in the history of science, being the most extensive compilation still available from the ancient world.

 Book I serves as Pliny's preface, explaining his approach and providing a table of contents.

 Astronomy

 The first topic covered is Astronomy, in Book II.
 Pliny starts with the known universe, roundly criticising attempts at cosmology as madness, including the view that there are countless other worlds than the Earth.
-He concurs with the four (Aristotelian) elements, fire, earth, air and water, and records the seven "planets" including the sun and moon.
-The earth is a sphere, suspended in the middle of space.
+He concurs with the four (Aristotelian) elements, fire, earth, air and water, and records the seven "planets" including the Sun and Moon.
+The Earth is a sphere, suspended in the middle of space.
 He considers it a weakness to try to find the shape and form of God, or to suppose that such a being would care about human affairs.
 He mentions eclipses, but considers Hipparchus's almanac grandiose for seeming to know how Nature works.
-He cites Posidonius's estimate that the moon is 230,000 miles away.
+He cites Posidonius's estimate that the Moon is 230,000 miles away.
 He describes comets, noting that only Aristotle has recorded seeing more than one at once.

 Book II continues with natural meteorological events lower in the sky, including the winds, weather, whirlwinds, lightning, and rainbows.
-He returns to astronomical facts such as the effect of longitude on time of sunrise and sunset, the variation of the sun's elevation with latitude (affecting time-telling by sundials), and the variation of day length with latitude.
+He returns to astronomical facts such as the effect of longitude on time of sunrise and sunset, the variation of the Sun's elevation with latitude (affecting time-telling by sundials), and the variation of day length with latitude.

 Geography

 In Books III to VI, Pliny moves to the Earth itself.
-In Book III he covers the geography of the Iberian peninsula and Italy; Book IV covers Europe including Britain; Book V looks at Africa and Asia, while Book VI looks eastwards to the Black Sea, India and the Far East.
+In Book III he covers the geography of the Iberian peninsula and Italy; Book IV covers Europe; Book V looks at Africa and Asia, while Book VI looks eastwards to the Black Sea, India and the Far East.